Taxes in Thailand: Top 9 Facts for US Expats in Thailand

-Knowing your status is important, as it has a direct bearing on the taxes that apply to you.
+Knowing your status is essential, as it directly affects the taxes that apply to you.

 The Revenue Department charges taxes for foreigners working in Thailand.
-Non-residents also pay income tax on any money they earned during their time in Thailand.
+Non-residents also pay income tax on any money they earn during their time in Thailand.

-Again, if you leave the country before the end of the tax year, you’ll need to file taxes on any income you generated during your visit.
+Again, if you leave the country before the end of the tax year, you must file taxes on any income you generated during your visit.
 However, non-residents are exempt from paying taxes on foreign income.